domfarolino/os/README.md

 # os
-Repository to accompany me along me OS journey.
+Repository to accompany me along my OS journey.
 This repo consists primarily of C code that ranges from the creation of basic kernel modules to code that utilizes POSIX system calls.

 Random things learned: